ps3dev/ps3dev/README.md

 - Point CI towards script(s) in this repository
 - Update outdated libraries and compilers
 - ...
-- Make PS3 a high-quality, accessible platform for homebrew development, with best practices, good GitHub hygiene and polished resources!
+- Make PS3 a high-quality, accessible platform for homebrew development, with best practices, good code hygiene and polished resources!